 Whole Number Dewey: A Year Without Decimals

-It’s been almost a whole school year since I hit the “Import Titles” button and replaced ALL of my Dewey number MARC records with call numbers sans decimals.
+It’s been almost a whole school year since I hit the “Import Titles” button and replaced ALL of my Dewey nonfiction MARC records with whole number Dewey call numbers, without decimals.
 It was a bit daunting making such a wildly revolutionary decision.
 Thanks to some VERY dedicated volunteers, countless hours spent re-stickering spine labels, and new, large, and colorful signs, however, I honestly think that the change has made our nonfiction section more accessible to students and faculty.

 Here are some of my discoveries and reflections…

 It took almost a full school year to re-sticker everything to Whole Number Dewey…